boydaihungst/gvfs.yazi/SECURE_SAVED_PASSWORD.md

 ## Method 2.
 Use `pass` (Password Store) with `GPG` encryption subkey

-Can use on both GUI and headless session (Like connect to a computer via SSH, etc).

 The only option for headless users.
+Can use on both GUI and headless session (non-active console, Like connect to a computer via SSH, etc).

 - Install `pass` and `gpg`